(one synonym is Eulechria brontomorpha Meyrick, 1883)

 These Caterpillars are thought to feed on dead leaves of

-The adult moth has brown forewings each with several variable irregular vague white patches.
+The adult moth has brown or black forewings each with several variable irregular vague white patches.
 The hindwings are yellowish brown darkening toward the wingtips.
-The head is pale yellow, and the thorax brown.
+The head is pale yellow, and the thorax black or brown.
 The wingspan is about 2 cms.

 The species has been found in south-eastern Australia, including: